by John Salt - Updated January 2019

 Despite what you may have read or seen others do on the good old interweb, there is no safe or realistic way to vent or "de-puff" a swollen LiPo cell or battery and expect it to last afterward.

-Regardless of excess build up of Li2O and possible delamination which have both already occurred; if you poke a tiny hole through the cell to vent the O2, you have just introduced an even bigger problem - air contamination.
+Regardless of excess build up of Li2O, possible delamination, and decreased ion exhange efficently which have all occurred; if you poke a tiny hole through the cell to vent the O2, you have just introduced another problem - air contamination.
 If you watched that video I have earlier in this article, you know how critical a clean room and zero humidity was in the production process.
 Water vapor, even in tiny amounts will quickly cause more unwanted reactions within the cell and produce even more off gassing.

 I've tried to vent puffed LiPo cells numerous times, even in a clear plastic bag filled with inert argon welding gas during the process.
 I pressed the cell tight after it vented, and then sealed the tiny pin prick hole.